I’ve just seen a press release from Argos. It isn’t a brand new one but was released quite recently.

 If you still want to use your phone or laptop overnight, look to get a different hobby to make sure of your time.

 Perhaps find a brain training app, a puzzle, or even hunt out free eBooks to read (there are thousands of them!)

-Or, why not try doing online surveys overnight so you can earn money instead :)
+Or, why not try doing paid surveys for money UK overnight so you can earn money instead :)

 3. Don’t save card details

 It’s not about safety as websites and browsers can be pretty safe, but having your card details saved on your account gives you an easy way to shop.

 Instead of having to go to your bag, get your purse or wallet, dig your card out, then tap in the details; having card details saved for your favourite retailers can make things too easy to splash the cash.